dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 ```

 To *store* this *new* information, I don't need to *change*
-the *exisiting* reducers, I will use the Reducer Composition Pattern
+the *existing* reducers, I will use the Reducer Composition Pattern
 and create a *new* reducer that *calls* the existing reducers
 to manage parts of its state
 and combines the results in a *single* `state` `Object`